 SumDog is a web site for students learning math, that engages them with exciting and fun games.
 It assesses the skill level of each student in the beginning and offers games that suit those skills.
 The games are beautiful and addictive.

 Last week, my son was sent home sick.
+I was called to the school to come pick him up.
 When we got back home that day, he seemed super sad that he had to leave school, so I asked him why.
 He explained that it was computer day and he was going to miss it.
 When I inquired as to what they did on the computers these days, he told me SumDog.
 When asked what it was, he told me “math games”.
 He was missing math.

 He was upset because he was missing math.

 A couple of days later at the dinner table, he told me his favourite thing to learn at school was multiplication.
 This was a complete 180 to his previous attitudes toward math, and the only thing that had changed was SumDog.

 If you’re having trouble getting your kids to learn math or enjoy it, set them up with a SumDog account.
 For a long time, I’ve known that video games, like Zelda and the Lego series, teach precisely the same skills as elementary school math because you have to get through a series of logical problems before you can win the game.
 Now, we have games like the ones at SumDog that specifically set out to not just teach math and logical thinking, but that also cultivate a love for it.